 Une Normande a Londres

 Located next to Richard Hawards Oysters is this amazing empanada stall, Porteña.
 If you’ve never had an empanada before then you are missing out; they are small pastries, fried or baked, stuffed with a range of fillings.
-Here, at this Argentine empanada stall, you can choose from beef, ham and cheese, chicken, spinach and ricotta and provolone.
-They also make what looks like an impressive steak sandwich, although I’m always too busy eating empanadas to try it!
+Choose from beef, ham and cheese, chicken, spinach and ricotta and provolone.
+They also serve an impressive steak sandwich.

 Cinnamon Tree Bakery